nobleson-phy/nobleson-phy.github.io/about.md

 ---
 layout: page
-title: "Listening to the universe's most precise clocks"
+title: "Listening to the universe's most precise clocks tick"
 permalink: /about/
 ---